-- 26. The pursuer must give evidence of all financial information relevant to the orders sought. - 27.
+- 25. Where a financial crave is sought, the court must be provided with evidence that is as full, accurate and up-to-date as possible.
+If, after an affidavit has been lodged, a material change in circumstances occurs before decree is granted, the court must be informed immediately.
+A further affidavit may have to be sworn/affirmed. - 26.
+The pursuer must give evidence of all financial information relevant to the orders sought. - 27.
 Where the pursuer's affidavit gives evidence of the defender's resources, it should state, as precisely as possible, the date at which the information was valid.
 The court should be provided with recent information relating to the defender's ability to pay the sums sought by the pursuer.
 Where the pursuer cannot obtain recent information relating to the defender's resources, the affidavit should make this clear and include as much information as is available to the pursuer. - 28.
-Where the pursuer has concluded for several financial orders (for example, a capital sum, an order for the sale of the matrimonial home, a periodical allowance and expenses) but ultimately does not seek decree for one or more of these or seeks decree for a lesser sum, the affidavit should give reasons for that. - 29.
-If the court is not satisfied on the basis of the material provided that decree should be granted as sought, a by order hearing will be fixed.
+Where the pursuer has craved several financial orders (for example, a capital sum, an order for the sale of the matrimonial home, a periodical allowance and expenses) but ultimately does not seek decree for one or more of these or seeks decree for a lesser sum, the affidavit should give reasons for that. - 29.
+If the court is not satisfied on the basis of the material provided that decree should be granted as sought, the sheriff may require to be addressed further.
+An undefended proof may require to be fixed.